ndenStanford/ml-mesh/manuals/projects/02_compile.md

 # The `compile` component

-This document outlines how to run and test your project's `train` component.
+This document outlines how to run and test your project's `compile` component.

 ## 1 Scope of the `compile` component